tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:Argument
 - Preferred Label: Argument
-- Definition: A value that, when provided to a test Specification to replace a Parameter changes the behavior of the test in a defined manner.
+- Definition: A value that, when provided to a Test bdqffdq:Specification to replace a bdqffdq:Parameter changes the behavior of the Test in a defined manner.
 - SubClass Of: SolutionsConcept
-- Comments: The Argument is an Actual Parameter, for which a Parameter is the corresponding Formal Parameter.
+- Comments: The bdqffdq:Argument is an Actual Parameter, for which a bdqffdq:Parameter is the corresponding Formal Parameter.
 An extension to the original fitness for use framework as described in Veiga et al., 2017.

 ********************